Spontaneous symmetry breaking-induced thermospin effect in superconducting tunnel junctions: Acknowledgments

 We acknowledge the European Research Council under Grant Agreement No. 899315-TERASEC, and the EU’s Horizon 2020 research and innovation program under Grant Agreement No. 800923 (SUPERTED) and No. 964398 (SUPERGATE) for partial financial support.
-A. B. acknowledges the CNR-CONICET cooperation program Energy conversion in quantum nanoscale hybrid devices, the Royal Society through the International Exchanges between the UK and Italy (No. IEC R2 192166), and the SNS-WIS joint lab QUANTRA funded by the Italian Ministry of Foreign Affairs and International Cooperation.
+The Royal Society through the International Exchanges between the UK and Italy (No. IEC R2 192166), and the SNS-WIS joint lab QUANTRA funded by the Italian Ministry of Foreign Affairs and International Cooperation.

 \onecolumngrid \thefigure{S\arabic{figure}} \theequation{S\arabic{equation}}